coronel08/my-notes/notes/docs/aws.md

                     ![](https://media.datacumulus.com/aws-dva-pt/assets/pt4-q50-i1.jpg)
         -   Scaling Policy Types (after scaling there is a default cooldown of 300 seconds before another scaling option can happen.)
             -   Target Tracking scaling - Increase or decrease based on target value such as 60% cpu usage
-            -   Step Scaling - Increase or decrease based on scaling adjustments that vary by alarm breach
+            -   Step Scaling - Increase or decrease based on scaling adjustments that vary by alarm breach.
+Cloudwatch alarms trigger the scaling process.
             -   Simple Scaling - Increase or decrease based on a single scaling adjustment
             -   Scheduled Actions - Schedule adjustments based on patterns and time